 - Continue holding the buttons until the Connect to iTunes screen appears

-- iTunes will indicate that it has detected a device in recovery mode
+- iTunes will indicate that it has detected an iPhone in recovery mode

-- Click OK, and then restore the device.
+- Click OK, and then restore the iPhone.